Raffa-Alexander/Data-Driven-Speedcubing-Performance-Optimization/README.md

 2. **Session Size and Performance**

-Scatter analysis using exponentially weighted recent sessions indicates a positive relationship between session size and session performance.
-Linear regression suggests that longer sessions are associated with improved average solve times within the session.
+Scatter analysis using exponentially weighted recent sessions indicates a regression slope of −0.0078, meaning that sessions with 50 additional solves tend to exhibit approximately 0.39 seconds lower average solve time.
+In other words, it suggests a positive relationship between session size and session performance.

 3. **Time-of-Day and Weekly Patterns**